How to Apply

-To apply for a Reception school place you must apply via the following Essex County Council link:
+To apply for a Reception place, you must apply via the following Essex County Council link:

-For all other year group applications you must apply via the following Essex County Council link:
+For all other year group applications (mid-year applications) please apply via the following Essex County Council link:

 Once your application has been processed, you will receive a letter from Essex County Council informing you if a place is available or not (this can take up to 3 weeks).
 If a place is not available you will automatically be added to our waiting list.